projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 the ACRN hypervisor for the following reasons:

-- **Maintain functional safety requirements.** Implementing dynamic parsing introduces dynamic objects, which violates functional safety requirements.
+- **Maintain functional safety requirements.** Implementing dynamic parsing introduces dynamic objects, which violate functional safety requirements.

 - **Reduce complexity.** ACRN is a lightweight reference hypervisor, built for embedded IoT.
 As new platforms for embedded systems are rapidly introduced,